 For some, the month of November is synonymous with Thanksgiving and Autumn festivities.
 For others, November is synonymous with lung cancer and chronic obstructive pulmonary disease (COPD) awareness.
 Why?
 During the month of November, patients and their families, healthcare professionals and the general public raise awareness about these conditions.

 Lung Cancer Awareness Month

 Smoking is the primary cause of lung cancer.
-Cigarette smoke contains more than 8,000 compounds, including but not limited to carbon monoxide, hydrogen cyanide, arsenic and volatile organic compounds (VOCs) such as formaldehyde, acrolein and benzene.
-Other causes include exposure to secondhand smoke and a family history of lung cancer.
+Cigarette smoke contains more than 8,000 compounds, including but not limited to carbon monoxide, hydrogen cyanide, arsenic and volatile organic compounds (VOCs) like formaldehyde, acrolein and benzene.
+Other common lung cancer causes include exposure to secondhand smoke and a family history of lung cancer.

 COPD Awareness Month